-If the IEP team or the 504 team determines that any medically necessary treatment is not required to be provided in the school setting pursuant to section 504 of the federal "Rehabilitation Act of 1973", 29 U.S.C. sec.
-794, as amended, and/or Title II of the federal "Americans with Disabilities Act of 1990," the IEP team or 504 team will provide notice to the student's parents or legal guardian that the student has a right to appeal such determination.
+If the student's Team determines that any medically necessary treatment is not required to be provided in the school setting pursuant to section 504 of the federal "Rehabilitation Act of 1973", 29 U.S.C. sec.
+794, as amended, and/or Title II of the federal "Americans with Disabilities Act of 1990," the student's Team will provide notice to the student's parents or legal guardian that the student has a right to appeal such determination.
 Such appeal must meet, at a minimum, the following requirements: